 Later known as Hesse and By Rhine, and often referred to as Hesse-Darmstadt, this Grand Duchy was a discontiguous network of miscellaneous titles under one absolute ruler.
 Like many other German states, it switched its allegiance after 1813, and eventually united with the German Empire.

 Grand Duchy of Baden (1806-1918)

-Charles, the nacient Grand Duke of Baden, was brother-in-law to the sovreigns of Sweden, Russia, and Bavaria, as well as son-in-law to Napoleon and cousin-in-law to the Viceroy of Italy.
+Charles, the ancient Grand Duke of Baden, was brother-in-law to the sovereigns of Sweden, Russia, and Bavaria, as well as son-in-law to Napoleon and cousin-in-law to the Viceroy of Italy.
 He left the latter and joined the former to preserve his realm in 1813.
 It remained for one century and one world war.

 Principality of Regensburg (1806-1810)

 Formerly an Archbishopric and an Electorate, the tiny Principality of Regensburg belonged to the Dolbergs, a German noble family who helped to found the new Confederation of the Rhine, as well hold the position of Prince-Primate, the Confederation’s acting executive.
 Regensburg was later ceded to Bavaria, and the family was compensated with the Grand Duchy of Frankfurt.

 Grand Duchy of Frankfurt (1810-1813)